data-science-on-aws/data-science-on-aws/README.md

 ## 2. Login to the Workshop Portal (aka Event Engine)

-**If you are registered on Eventbrite, you will review a link to the Workshop 1 hour before the event.**
+**If you are registered on Eventbrite, you will receive a link to the Workshop 1 hour before the event.**

 **The email with the link will come through Eventbrite.**